Simplicial Complexes

 The Čech complex satisfies the Nerve Theorem: its geometric realization is homotopy equivalent to the union of balls , which means it captures the “true” topology of the thickened point cloud.
 The VR complex doesn’t have this guarantee — it can introduce spurious high-dimensional simplices.
 However, the two complexes bracket each other:

-In practice, this means VR and Čech give the same persistent homology up to a constant factor in the scale parameter, and for and in typical datasets they agree exactly.
+In practice, this means VR and Čech usually give very similar persistent homology (up to a constant factor in the scale parameter), and for and for the most prominent features they tend to agree in many datasets — though VR can still produce short-lived phantom cycles and extra higher-dimensional simplices that do not appear in the Čech complex.
 Since the Čech complex requires computing higher-order ball intersections (expensive in high dimensions) while VR needs only pairwise distances, every major TDA library — ripser, gudhi, dionysus — defaults to Vietoris-Rips.
+For the full construction, proof of the Nerve Theorem, and a detailed analysis of where Čech and VR diverge, see Čech Complexes & Nerve Theorem.

 Example 2.